Expectancy violations theory: A First Look at Communication

-However, when Grifffin applied the revised EVT standards on his responses to "the proxemic violations of Andre, Belinda, Charlie, and Dawn," the scorecard "shows four hits and no misses."
+However, when Griffin applied the revised EVT standards on his responses to "the proxemic violations of Andre, Belinda, Charlie, and Dawn," the scorecard "shows four hits and no misses."

 Related theories

 Because EVT is sociopsychological in nature and focuses on social codes in both intrapersonal and interpersonal communication, it is closely related to communication theories such as cognitive dissonance and uncertainty reduction theory.
 Recently, this theory has undergone some reconstitution by Burgoon and her colleagues and has resulted in a newly proposed theory known as interaction adaptation theory, which is a more comprehensive explanation of adaptation in interpersonal interaction.

 As mentioned above, EVT has strong roots in uncertainty reduction theory.
 The relationship between violation behavior and the level of uncertainty is under study.
 Research indicates that violations differ in their impact on uncertainty.
 To be more specific, incongruent negative violations heightened uncertainty, whereas congruent violations (both positive and negative) caused declines in uncertainty.
 The theory also borrows from social exchange theory in that people seek reward out of interaction with others.

-Two other theories share similar outlooks to EVT – Discrepancy-Arousal Theory (DAT) and Patterson's social facilitation model (SFM).
+Two other theories share similar outlooks to EVT – discrepancy-arousal theory (DAT) and Patterson's social facilitation model (SFM).
 Like EVT, DAT explains that a receiver becomes aroused when a communicative behavior does not match the receiver's expectations.
 In DAT, these differences are called discrepancies instead of expectancy violations.
 Cognitive dissonance and EVT both try to explain why and how people react to unexpected information and adjust themselves during communication process.

 The social facilitation model has a similar outlook and labels these differences as unstable changes.
 A key difference between the theories lies in the receiver's arousal level.
 Both DAT and SFM maintain that the receiver experiences a physiological response whereas EVT focuses on the attention shift of the receiver.
 EVT posits that expectancy violations occur frequently and are not always as serious as perceived through the lenses of other theories.

 Anxiety/uncertainty management theory is the uncertainty and anxiety people have towards each other, relating to EVT this anxiety and uncertainty can differ between cultures.
 Causing a violation for example violating someones personal distance or communicating ineffectively can cause uncertainty and anxiety.

 The popularity of computer-mediated communication (CMC) as means of conducting task-oriented and socially oriented interactions is a part of the social information processing (SIP) theory.
 Coined by Joseph Walther, the theory explores CMC's ability to fulfill many of the same functions as the more traditional forms of interaction, especially face-to-face (FtF) interaction.
 SIP can be used in conjunction with EVT to examine interpersonal and hyperpersonal relationships established through CMC.